 Headlines change more frequently and are associated with a particular product or campaign.

-On a website home page, for instance, a tagline and headline may appear together.
+On a website’s home page, for instance, a tagline and headline may appear together.
 There may be many headlines throughout the website pages each one related to the content.
 For example, Nike’s Tagline (slogan) is Just Do It.